The Ultimate In Birding Tours

 FERA AND SANTA ISABEL

-The airstrip for Santa Isabel is on the small offshore island of Fera, where we should see Island Monarch and may encounter a wintering Pacific Long-tailed Cuckoo.
+The airstrip for Santa Isabel is on the small offshore island of Fera, where we will look for Island Monarch and may encounter a wintering Pacific Long-tailed Cuckoo.

-After crossing the channel to the main island, a steep walk up into the hills takes us to Tirotogna (or Tirotonga) village, home of some of the most sought-after Solomons endemics.
+After crossing the channel to the main island, a steep walk up into the hills takes us to Tirotonga village, home of some of the most sought-after Solomons endemics.

-White-billed Crow, an endemic species with an outlandish huge bill and remarkable calls, is common here, as is the endemic Yellow-throated White-eye.
-Less common endemics are North Solomons Dwarf Kingfisher, Solomons Cuckooshrike, White-winged (or Cockerell’s) Fantail, Solomons Monarch, Red-capped Myzomela and Woodford’s Rail.
-The very poorly-known endemic Imitator Sparrowhawk is a secretive forest raptor that requires an unusual amount of luck to find, but by spending some time at viewpoints overlooking the hills we may strike gold.
+White-billed Crow is common here, as is the endemic Yellow-throated White-eye.
+Less common endemics are North Solomons Dwarf Kingfisher, Solomons Monarch, Red-capped Myzomela and the local form of Woodford’s Rail.
+The very poorly-known endemic Imitator Sparrowhawk is a secretive forest raptor that requires an unusual amount of luck to find, but by spending some time at viewpoints overlooking the hills, we may strike gold.

 We will also want to find the endemic Solomons Frogmouth (now placed in its own genus), the interesting West Solomons Owl (now classified as an Athene rather than as a boobook) and the imposing endemic Fearful Owl.
-All are difficult to see at night, especially Fearful Owl, although we will try hard if necessary.
-Hopefully, our keen local guides will have found us roost sites for these rare and little-known species so that we can observe them in detail in daylight.
+All are difficult to see at night, especially Fearful Owl, although we will try hard.
+The steep, slippery and rugged terrain makes this no easy task!
+If we are really lucky, our keen local guides will have found us roost sites for one or two of these rare and little-known species so that we can observe them in detail in daylight.

 MAKIRA (SAN CRISTOBAL)